Contents: Engine overheating ↡ The engine does not warm up ↡ External coolant leaks ↡ Internal coolant leaks ↡ Corrosion of cooling system elements ↡

 - Cracks in the cylinder head or cylinder block.

-- Periodic replacement of the coolant or flushing of the cooling system was not carried out.
+- Periodic replacement of coolant or flushing of the cooling system was not performed.

-- The use of water in the cooling system or the wrong ratio of antifreeze concentrate and distilled water when preparing the coolant.
+- Using water in the cooling system or improper ratio of antifreeze concentrate to distilled water when preparing the coolant.